jmuss07/Automated-Sign-Language/README.md

 - When something's going wrong, and you just want to quit: Do it.
 Take a break, calm down, and come back at a different angle.

+### Josie's Reflection

+As the school year draws to a close, so too does our project.
+Though we haven't fully completed it, we got extremely close, which, for such a complex project, is impressive.
+Throughout the experience, I've built on my pre-existing code skills.
+I've learned how to make and use code libraries of my own, for isntance!
+At times, the project _would_ get frusturating.
+However, I managed to get past the challenges by taking brealks, looking at things differently, and asking for advice and feedback from those around me.

 ## About Us

 ### **Josie Muss**